LEARN to Master Camera Manual Mode

 I recommend using Live View for Manual focus.
 Zoom in the scene to 100 per cent and focus manually on the subject by rotating the focusing ring.
 In this way, you can ensure that the perfect focus achieved.

-Why shoot in Manual Mode?
+Why Shoot in Manual Mode?

 Since the bird is in flight there is a chance that the background may change to dark.
 You will have to adjust exposure slider again to get the correct exposure.

-But this is not practical to do when the bird is in flight as it moves to and fro.
-So, we need to go with Manual exposure settings.
 So, Dial in “M” mode and set the Aperture value to say f5.6 and set a shutter value to correctly expose the bird.
 In this way even when the bird moves from a light background to a dark background you will get a correctly exposed image.

-So, you can put your effort on locking the focus on the bird rather adjusting the exposure slider again and again.
+Thus, you can put your effort on locking the focus on the bird rather adjusting the exposure slider again and again.
 Thus you will never miss the shot.

 When to use Manual Mode?